jreisinger/checkip/README.md

 ## Development

 Checkip is easy to extend.
-If you want to add a new way to check an IP address, just write a function of type [Check](https://pkg.go.dev/github.com/jreisinger/checkip#Check).
-Consider adding the check to `check.Default` [variable](https://pkg.go.dev/github.com/jreisinger/checkip/check#pkg-variables).
+If you want to add a new way of checking an IP address, just write a function of type [Check](https://pkg.go.dev/github.com/jreisinger/checkip#Check).
+Add the new check to `check.All` [variable](https://pkg.go.dev/github.com/jreisinger/checkip/check#pkg-variables) and consider adding it to `check.Default` variable.

 ```
 make run # test, install and run